Energy hubs explained: definition, how it works, why it matters

 While it is currently not possible for some businesses to establish themselves in an area, expand, or implement sustainability plans due to transport scarcity or grid congestion, EHs offer them an opportunity to get the extra capacity they need through collaboration with other businesses.
 This will allow them to continue and keep growing their business despite their initial connection limitation.

 II.
-How does it work?
+How does an energy hub work?

 To create a local energy hub in the Netherlands, the following steps can be followed: